denisnosik/cli-messenger/README.md

 The application runs in a containerized environment using Docker and Docker Compose.
 A terminal client is used to interact with the server, supporting chat history, notifications, and real-time message delivery.

-This project focuses on backend development, real-time communication, and practical system design.

 ## Features

 - [JWT](https://github.com/golang-jwt/jwt)-based authentication